viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 {{< tabs >}}
 {{% tab name="Python"%}}
-You can write your own code or copy the code from the viam-labs color filter's <file>[color_filter.py](https://github.com/viam-labs/modular-filter-examples/blob/main/pycolorfilter/color_filter.py)</file>.
+You can write your own code or copy the code from the `colorfilter` module's <file>[color_filter.py](https://github.com/viam-labs/modular-filter-examples/blob/main/pycolorfilter/color_filter.py)</file> file.

-To write your own code, implement a client interface defined by the required methods outlined in <file>client.py</file>'s in the corresponding [resource's directory](https://github.com/viamrobotics/viam-python-sdk/tree/main/src/viam/components).
+To write your own code, implement a client interface defined by the required methods outlined in the <file>client.py</file> file for the specific resource you are implementing.
-The camera's <file>client.py</file> is located at [`/components/camera/client.py`](https://github.com/viamrobotics/viam-python-sdk/blob/bf69d55b7421a5985944fa410f2b44d70759aebf/src/viam/components/camera/client.py).
+For example, the camera's <file>client.py</file> file is located at <file>[/components/camera/client.py](https://github.com/viamrobotics/viam-python-sdk/blob/main/src/viam/components/camera/client.py)</file>.

-1. Open the <file>color_filter.py</file> you just created and implement the required methods from <file>client.py</file>.
+1. Open the <file>color_filter.py</file> file you just created and implement the required methods from <file>client.py</file>.
    - Ensure you exclude the `get_images` method, which you will customize to add filtering functionality in the upcoming section.
    - Include the other methods within the class corresponding to your resource type (in this case, the `CameraClient` class).